 National Electricity Rules

 The Rules are made by the AEMC under the National Electricity Law and have the force of law.
-They are amended by the AEMC or, in special and limited circumstances, by the South Australian Minister for Mineral Resources & Energy who is the Minister responsible for the AEMC to the Council of Australian Governments (COAG) .
+They are amended by the AEMC or, in special and limited circumstances, by the South Australian Minister for Energy and Mining who is the Minister responsible for the AEMC to the Council of Australian Governments (COAG) .

 In making the rules, the AEMC is required by law to apply the National Electricity Objective.